Obama says goodbye in last presidential speech

 Presidents since George Washington have delivered a farewell address of sorts.

 But speechwriter Keenan sees few obvious templates: “Bush and Clinton did theirs from here (the White House), George H.W.
-Bush went to West Point, gave a foreign policy speech,” he told Agence France-Presse.
+Bush went to West Point, gave a foreign policy speech,” he told AFP.
 “They are all totally different.”

 The trip to Chicago is not just for nostalgia, Keenan indicated.